croquet/croquet-react/docs/tutorials/2 React Music Box.md

   }, [myViewId]);
 ```

 As described later, the same `moveBall` function is called directly from the view side user event handler as well.
 The second argument specifies if it is handling the view side event or a Croquet message from the model.
-The call to `setViewBalls` state updater mutates the wrapped `Map` but creates a new object to trigger rerendering
+The call to `setViewBalls` state updater mutates the wrapped `Map` but creates a new object to trigger rerendering.

 We also define publish hooks.